What’s wrong with networking meetings? It’s the same thing that’s wrong with most business meetings. Organizers and hosts take things for granted.

 The prevalence of these really makes me hate to go to meetings.
 The worst offenders are the ones that call themselves “networking” meetings.
 I wrote A Networker’s Guide to Success.
 I know what networking can and should be.

 I’ve been to some doozies lately.
 At a meeting of a large, well-established international networking group, I was told rather loudly and publicly not to come back because they already had a member who did what I did.
 Fine with me.
-I wasn’t planning to anyway because of how they treated people who were not part of the “in” crowd.
+I wasn’t planning to join anyway because of how they treated people who were not part of the “in” crowd and what I observed.

 We’re not perfect but here are seven things we do that set us apart and people comment on.